 Etta Candy starts out in the comics as a candy-loving sidekick to Wonder Woman, fearless and proud of her plump figure, a refreshing alternative to the unrealistically skinny female comic book characters.
 Later on, her origins are twisted to make her an intelligence officer.
-In the film, we know she's Steve Trevor's secretary, and we can already tell she's got her characteristic optimism and motivation.
+In the film, she's Steve Trevor's bubbly secretary, and we can already tell she's got her characteristic optimism and motivation.
 Let's hope we can see her become best friends with Diana!

 - Played by: Danny Huston

 General Ludendorff truly existed, and was one of the German leaders during World War I. Played by Danny Huston, he appears as Wonder Woman's main enemy in the trailers — though we now know he's nothing but a pawn in the game of the gods.
 Still, his battle with Diana promises to be epic.